Ziadashraf301/Realestate-llm-pipeline/Real_Estate_Data_Pipelines/README.md

 # Real Estate Data Pipelines Setup

-This directory contains the **web scraping, ETL, orchestration, and Vector Database (VectorDB) pipelines** used to collect, process, store, and index real estate data for analytics and ML/LLM use cases.
+This repository contains the **web scraping, ETL, orchestration, and Vector Database (VectorDB) pipelines** used to collect, process, store, and index real estate data for analytics and ML/LLM use cases.

 The stack includes:

 * **Dagster** for orchestration
-* **PostgreSQL** for operational storage
+* **PostgreSQL** for Dagster metadata storage
 * **Google BigQuery** for analytics (raw + mart layers)
 * **Milvus** for vector storage (embeddings)
 * **Grafana** for monitoring
+* **Prometheus** for metrics collection
 * **Docker Compose** for local deployment

 ---